Quick Veg Curry with Sweet Potato & Date MashMay 28, 2017

 - Peel and chop the sweet potato into medium-sized pieces, and place on the lined tray.
 Bake for 40-50 minutes, until soft.

 - Remove from oven and throw into a bowl with the dates.
-Use a fork to mash together.
+Use a fork and a splash or two of coconut milk to mash together.

 - Season with sea salt and serve with the curry.